Close Menu

 TSA guidance technically permits you to keep your smartwatch on while going through security.
 Frequent travelers have done so for years without a second thought.

-But airports across the U.S. have been rolling out newer CT-based scanners, and these machines produce more detailed 3D images than older X-ray equipment.
 As a result, some travelers — particularly those wearing watches with metal bezels, like the Apple Watch Ultra or Samsung Galaxy Watch — have reported additional screening alerts at checkpoints where this never happened before.

 This isn’t a targeted policy.
 It’s a hardware sensitivity issue that varies by airport and scanner model.